Belmont (Vic.)

 Residential development activity is lower than average in Belmont according to AreaSearch's national comparison of local real estate markets

-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current expectations.
-The average value of new dwellings being developed is $422,000, indicating a focus on the premium market segment with higher-end properties.
-In FY26, there have been approximately $13.4 million in commercial approvals, demonstrating moderate levels of commercial development compared to other areas.
-Belmont has significantly less development activity relative to the rest of Victoria (68.0% below regional average per person), which typically strengthens demand and prices for existing properties.
-This is also below national averages, suggesting the area's maturity and possible planning constraints.
-New development in Belmont consists of approximately 33.0% detached dwellings and 67.0% townhouses or apartments.
-This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a significant departure from the current housing pattern of 78.0% houses.
+New supply is keeping pace with or exceeding demand, offering ample buyer choice while creating capacity for population growth beyond current forecasts.
+The average construction value of these new properties is $422,000, indicating a focus on the premium market with high-end developments.
+In FY-26, there have been $13.4 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to the Rest of Vic., Belmont has significantly less development activity, at 68.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings.
+Nationally, Belmont's level is also lower, reflecting market maturity and possible development constraints.
+New development in Belmont consists of 33.0% detached houses and 67.0% townhouses or apartments.

 Frequently Asked Questions - Development